Where you work is as important as what you do.

 Employees waste hours every week in unproductive meetings.

-(Try DeskTime and find out exactly how much time you waste on meetings!)
+(Try a time tracker like DeskTime and find out exactly how much time you waste on meetings!)

 In fact, 67% of all meetings are failures, which cost businesses over $37 billion dollars every year.
 That’s crazy!